 Symptoms may not be the same for everybody, and the symptoms and the intensity of symptoms may not be consistent even within one person.
 But there’s one constant: If you’re experiencing the mania of bipolar I, the most severe type, the symptoms are usually so debilitating that you’re unable to function and may even require hospitalization.

-If you are going through a manic state, you may display all or some of the following signs for at least seven days:
+If you are going through a manic state, you may display all or some of the following signs for at least seven days, nearly every day, for most of the day:

 Increased energy.
 You’re constantly planning, constantly doing, participating in everything you’re offered and more.
 You call old friends, participate in groups and meetups to connect with new ones, sometimes even insisting you get together at odd hours, in strange places, and demand that those around you follow your lead, regardless of whether they want to or not.